Neighborhood Interpretive Center

 The Neighborhood Interpretive Center is a hyperlocal neighborhood initiative of the Goethe-Institut in the diverse MacArthur Park neighborhood of Los Angeles, launched in 2021.
 Each fall, there is an open call for cultural practitioners and creative professionals to propose innovative cultural programs for the project space that engages with MacArthur Park and the surrounding neighborhood.
 Special consideration will be given to cultural practitioners and creatives who live or work in MacArthur Park or the surrounding area, as well as artists* who are considered underrepresented.
 Content focuses on supporting projects that demonstrate an understanding of the unique history and characteristics of the neighborhood, and celebrate cultural diversity.
 A committee selects 3-5 projects from a large number of submissions to be implemented and presented at the Goethe-Institut the following year.

-The submission period for the 2024 Open Call for Cultural Workers and Creatives ends January 10th 2024.
+The 2024 Open Call for Cultural Workers and Creatives submission period ended in January 2024.
+The selection committee chose three projects from a large number of proposals.

 Tahanan: Home Is Where Your Paról Is